 Space Gallery Jan.
 27, 2007 Sahara Club Jan.
 28, 2007

 Caleb owns this album, with three brilliant songs in different styles.
-Don't Trust The Ruin is an epic noise dirge like a postapocalyptic journey through a haunted swamp.
-For a while I wondered why they named their record company after this minor song, but after more listening, the combined sound of their voices would make Cthulhu blush, and this is a landmark in their musical story, the seed of Caleb's darker songs.
+Don't Trust The Ruin is an epic noise dirge like a postapocalypse journey through a haunted swamp.
+For a while I wondered why they named their record company after this minor song, but after more listening, the vocal harmonies are epically spooky, and this is a landmark in their musical story.

 Sew Your Wild Days Tour Vol. 1 (2007)

-Until now Colleen has been working around the edges of perfect musical happiness, bumping against it with Glory Daze and Shrining Light, and climbing the wall with the help of two covers, Indang Pariman and Sequins, and her backup on The Rise of Quinnisa Rose.
-Now it all comes together in Adversaries & Enemies, an explosion of pure bliss that anticipates the supernova at the end of the album.
-Here's a live version by Fire On Fire.
-"Pressure wash this sacred surface."
+Until now Colleen has been working around the edges of perfect musical happiness, bumping against it with Glory Daze and Shrining Light, and climbing the wall with the help of Indang Pariman, Sequins, and The Rise of Quinnisa Rose.
+Now it all comes together in Adversaries & Enemies, an explosion of bliss capped by a psych jam that wheels and drones like a dreamy biplane.
+Here's a great live performance by Fire On Fire.

-Vitamin C is a cover of the krautrock band Can.
-I loved it on the first listen, and then as I explored the depths of Big Blood's discography, and focused on playlists where it never quite fit, it faded into the background.
-But all that listening has given me an ear for how sounds fit together, and they don't fit anywhere better than in Vitamin C. The insistent airtight drums and guitar, the snake charmer organ, and the vocals, cold and bright like an ice storm, come together into something aggressive, seductive, and razor sharp.
+Vitamin C is a cover of the krautrock band Can, and the arrangement of sounds is absolutely perfect.
+The insistent airtight drums and guitar, the snake charmer organ, and the vocals, cold and bright like an ice storm, come together into something aggressive, seductive, and razor sharp.
 This would be my soundtrack for killing zombies.

-Don't Trust The Ruin II sounds like Joanna Newsom's ghost covering "Bela Lugosi's Dead", and the title is a clue to how they think about music, because the structure is like A Quiet Lousy Roar, and it's the spooky dissonant vibe that resembles Don't Trust The Ruin.
-I love the bell ringing at the peak of the song.
+Don't Trust The Ruin II sounds like Joanna Newsom's ghost covering "Bela Lugosi's Dead", and the title is a clue to how they think about music, because the structure is like A Quiet Lousy Roar, and it's the dissonant vibe that resembles Don't Trust The Ruin.
+I love how a bell rings at the peak of the song.

-Song For Baltimore is my personal lord and savior.
+Song For Baltimore is the most astonishing thing I've ever experienced.
 Sometimes in a dream I'll hear music that's better than any real music could possibly be, but Song For Baltimore is that good -- I'm afraid if I hear it too many times I'll wake up.
-The verses are like electrocution by whimsy, and the choruses rise to rivers of lightning that get brighter and brighter as the low end fills with electric guitar and a monk-like choir.
+The verses are like electrocution by whimsy, and the choruses rise to rivers of lightning that burn brighter as the low end fills with electric guitar and a monk-like choir.
 This is what Christmas songs are trying to be.
 Song For Baltimore is the key that opens my brain to the light behind the world.
-From The Picture of Dorian Gray:

 The previous song, Wrinkles & Ribbons, ends in a churchbell chime, and the lyrics of Song For Baltimore have both the content and the cadence of a prayer.
 They might be about the ecstasy of ego loss in intense social experiences (some things wash away, so you're one thing) or meditation (the choice, every part of this groove is quiet).
 But I think they're about a well-lived life (greet more friends, bearing the weight of themselves lightly) and its metaphysical context (the bright is all the more beautiful, the spirit risen in sequence).
 Life begins when a spark of the divine is fixed in space and time (so you're one thing, right in this vicinity) and it ends with a reopening (windows, curtains) and dissolving of the self.
 Notice at the end that Colleen is still singing at the top of her voice, but the sound fades in the mix and is swallowed by noise that resolves into a deep full-bodied riff like a cosmic processional.
 The final words: "And I'm holy."

 Sew Your Wild Days Tour Vol. II (2007)

 In a discography of over 200 songs, the two most magical are back to back, but they're magical in different ways, like the sun and the moon.
 The first time I heard Song For Baltimore it was like I'd been blind and could see.
-The first five times I heard Haystack it was like someone going on too long at open mike night.
-But I stuck with it, and now it sounds like something Tolkien heard in a dream that inspired him to invent elves -- you're walking though a forest and you come upon a campfire song by a shimmery people who are fading away because this world is too coarse for them.
+The first time I heard Haystack it was like someone going on too long at open mike night, but I stuck with it, and now it sounds like something Tolkien heard in a dream that inspired him to invent elves -- you're walking though a forest and you come upon a campfire song by a shimmery people who are fading away because this world is too coarse for them.

-Many Big Blood songs have three-part structure, but Haystack, even more than Destin Rain, is based on twos.
-At the beginning are two lines with the same meter, each divided in two by an internal rhyme; framing the middle is a chorus performed twice, divided in two by singing and breathing, with the singing further divided by doubling the same line; and at the end is a magical verse repeated with changes, like its own weird echo.
-Wrapped around this scaffolding is an unfolding of disarray as intricate as a spiderweb and as impulsive as the wind.
-Listening to Haystack is like watching a butterfly.
-The only thing remotely similar is Big Star's third album, especially Kangaroo.
+The structure of Haystack, even more than Destin Rain, is based on twos.
+At the beginning are two lines with the same meter, each divided in two by an internal rhyme; framing the middle is a chorus performed twice, each divided into singing and breathing, with the singing further divided by doubling the same line; and at the end is a spell-like verse repeated with changes, like its own weird echo.
+Wrapped around this scaffolding is an unfolding of disarray as intricate as a spiderweb and as impulsive as the wind, as Colleen's two vocal tracks move around each other like butterflies.

-But it's probably about weed: "A mossy green carpet to swallow driven thoughts... late night, flashing light, smell of smoke... we've got grace, time slows down."
+Or it might be about weed: "A mossy green carpet to swallow driven fraughts... late night, flashing light, smell of smoke... we've got grace, time slows down."
 We achieve grace by suppressing the rational mind (losing headroom) and letting go of language (peeling off the labels); we experience the divine in everything (so many ways in which to feel the sun) and then you hear the smoke being exhaled.

 Three absolute triumphs, all going from folk to something extremely heavy in the space of one song, are Led Zeppelin's Babe I'm Gonna Leave You, Hawkwind's Space Is Deep, and Song For Baltimore.
 Notice how different they are.
 Even hard rock songs by artists with folk backgrounds, like Bowie's The Width of a Circle or 10,000 Maniacs' My Mother The War, have unique sounds.
 This is why there can never be a folk-to-metal genre, because adding noise without losing beauty means riding a wave of chaos that could end up anywhere.
 Everything that rises must diverge.

-Reversing musical entropy is not something Big Blood got inspired and did one time.
+This is not something Big Blood got inspired and did one time.
 It's something they've done so consistently that it must be part of their practice.
 Got Wings, in its own way, is more metal than anything they've done before, and that elevator is only on the second floor and still rising.
-And in a few months, The Grove will start up a whole other tower.

-Amnesia is a bright, catchy song that's either about reincarnation or the difficulty of living mindfully.
+Amnesia is a bright, catchy song that might be about reincarnation or about the difficulty of living mindfully.
 That's a live rehearsal by Fire On Fire, and here's another live Amnesia with just Big Blood.
 Lyrics sites have the line "And amnesia was forgetting", but I'm pretty sure it's "An amnesia worth forgetting".

 Assanine Race is a bluegrassy song with lyrics about social pressures and holding out for success on your own terms: "I gotta keep up with Mr. Jones, and the Devil who eats my brother's bones.
 When I find him I'll make him wait, as long as my very first date."